 Now examine the Lord’s Prayer.
 Every clause is in the imperative mood.
 That is, in every petition, Jesus shows us how to tell God what to do.
 The psalms are full of similar language.
 By the same token, everything Jesus commanded us to command God is explicitly promised in Scripture.

 Have you ever heard anyone (possibly including yourself) telling God to let him win the lottery?
 Or get the upper hand in some kind of struggle with another person?
 Or preserve him from the natural consequences of some sinful act?
 Those prayers are the form of Biblical prayers with unbiblical content.

-I even heard a radio preacher spread a sermon he called “How to Write Your Own Ticket With God.” over an entire week of broadcasts!
-I’ll bet a lot of people wrote in to ask for it, too.
+I even heard a radio preacher spread a sermon he called “How to Write Your Own Ticket With God” over an entire week of broadcasts!
+I’ll bet a lot of people wrote in to ask for the tape, too.